-Using MySQL with Node.js & the mysql JavaScript Client — SitePoint
+Using MySQL with Node.js and the mysql JavaScript Client — SitePoint

 Stored Procedures

-Put simply, a stored procedure is a procedure (written in, for example, SQL) stored in a database which can be called by the database engine and connected programming languages.
-If you are in need of a refresher, then please check out this excellent article.
+Put simply, a stored procedure is prepared SQL code that you can save to a database, so that it can easily be reused.
+If you’re in need of a refresher on stored procedures, then check out this tutorial.

 Let’s create a stored procedure for our

-sitepoint database which fetches all the employee details.
+sitepoint database which fetches all the author details.
 We’ll call it

-sp_getall .
+sp_get_authors.
 To do this, you’ll need some kind of interface to the database.
-I’m using phpMyAdmin.
-Run the following query on the sitepoint database:
+I’m using Adminer.
+Run the following query against the

+sitepoint database, ensuring that your user has admin rights on the MySQL server:

 DELIMITER $$